CLB56/tips_and_tricks/vim.md

 - flake8 is well documented but is very severe (full respect of PEP8).
 To disable syntax message, you can write : let g:syntastic_quiet_messages = { "type": "style" }
+to precise the checker you want to use you can add to your vimrc : let g:syntastic_python_checkers=['flake8']
+But iy's mot mandatory if you install only one checker per filetype (means per file extension or language) That seems by far the best way to manage exceptions precisely : let g:syntastic_python_flake8_args = '--ignore="E501"'

 # PLUGIN vim-colors-solarized